Welcome to today's edition of the Rush 24-7 podcast.

 What happened?

-I mean every every time I look at the news these days, I'm shocked and stunned.
+I just continue to, I mean, every time I look at the news these days, I'm shocked and stunned.

-Wait till you hear about this kind this this is typical.
+Wait till you hear about this kind of typical.

-The Four Seasons Hotel is suing the NAA LCP, National Association for Advancement of Liberal Colored People, claiming that the NAA LCP owes them almost a hundred thousand dollars for a summer banquet.
+The Four Seasons Hotel is suing the NAA LCP, National Association for Advancement of Liberal Colored People, claiming that the NAA LCP owes them almost $100,000 for a summer banquet.

-A lawsuit claims the NAA LCP owes the four seasons about a hundred grand for various unpaid charges from July to November for an event held at the hotel.
+A lawsuit claims the NAA LCP owes the Four Seasons about $100,000 for various unpaid charges from July to November for an event held at the hotel.

-The suit alleges at the payment was due on November 27th remains unpaid after a second request for payment in December.
+The suit alleges that the payment was due on November 27th, remains unpaid after a second request for payment in December.

 An invoice submitted as evidence shows banquet charges of 34 grand and 39 grand and room charges, among other items on the list.